What is independent advocacy?

 There are different types of advocacy, ranging from self-advocacy - where you receive training to help you put your own views across - to professional advocacy.
 Some independent advocates are trained specifically to communicate and work with people with dementia and other mental health problems.
 An advocacy service may be run by volunteers.

-An advocacy service should be separate from the NHS or social services.
-For more information, see our factsheet: Independent advocacy.
+Advocacy services should be separate from the NHS or social services so they can be independent.
+For more information, see our factsheet Helping you get your voice heard: Independent advocacy.

 How it works

 It’s up to you how you work with an advocate.
-You are in charge and they need your permission to advocate your views.
+You are in charge and they need your permission to support you or express your views.
 Usually:

 - you meet with your advocate